partlycrazy/govtech-ukhackathon/index.md

 sections:
     - hero:
         title: <b style="text-shadow:2px 2px 4px black">Code Fiesta 2021</b>
-        subtitle: A hackathon organised in collaboration with Govtech Singapore from 25 June to 4 July
+        subtitle: <b style="text-shadow:1px 1px 2px black">A hackathon organised in collaboration with Govtech Singapore from 25 June to 4 July</b>
-        # subtitle: <b style="color:#4451b1"> from 25 June to 4 July</b>
         # Wonder if it isn't auto-darkened?
 Or can perhaps be a dark mode logo
         background: /images/code_fiesta_logo.jpg
         button: Learn More